Best Universities in Japan for International Students 2025

 Data confirmed April 2025.

-Global Reputation and Employer Connections
+Global Reputation and Career Opportunities

-English‑Medium Degrees with Optional Japanese Upskilling
+English Degrees with Japanese Language Support

 1. Sophia University – Tokyo’s Global Humanities Hub